 - Choose Reusable: Ditch single-use plastic water bottles and bags.

 - Choose Sustainable Gear: This is our biggest commitment.
-We craft our umbrella canopies, blankets, and bags from 100% RPET (recycled plastic bottles).
+We craft our umbrella canopies, blankets, and bags from 100% RPET (recycled plastic bottles)—approximately 80 bottles per umbrella canopy, 40 per blanket, and 8 per large wristlet bag.
 Every Handy Beach setup helps reduce plastic waste in our oceans.
-You can read more about our sustainability mission and our partnership with Debris Free Ocean.[2]
+You can read more about our sustainability mission and our partnership with Debris Free Ocean.

 - Fill a Hole: If you see an abandoned hole from another family, be a good beach citizen and fill it in.
 Holes are major hazards for sea turtles and other beach-goers.